jmcvetta/napping/README.md

 showing how to retrieve an auth token from the Github API.

-## Production Note

-If you decide to use Napping in a production system please let me know.
-All API changes will be made via Pull Request, so it's highly recommended you Watch the repo Issues.
-The API is fairly stable but there may be additions and small changes from time to time.

 ## Contributing

 Contributions in the form of Pull Requests or Issues are gladly accepted.